An explanation of Mondrian's oeuvre by Michael Sciam

 Objective and subjective unity

-In Pier and Ocean 5 an external unity is visually translated for the first time into an internal unity.
+In Pier and Ocean 5 an external unity (the oval) is visually translated for the first time into an internal unity (the central square).
 Objective unity (the oval) and subjective unity (the square) coexist in Pier and Ocean 5 and, from that moment on, all of Mondrian’s plastic space was to rest on this idea of unity (the square) as the subjective symbol of an assumed and no longer visible objective unity (the oval).
 On examining the three compositions below, we see how the oval dissolves and a white squared field form emerges from inside the composition:

 Pier and Ocean 5, 1915 with Diagram